-Search and Governance Committee keeps under review the appropriateness of current membership of the Trust Board and its Committees.
+Search and Governance Committee

+The Committee keeps under review the appropriateness of current membership of the Trust Board and its Committees.
 It makes recommendations to the Trust Board on appointments with due consideration to the skills matrix and diversity.
-The Committee also co-ordinates governance reviews/evaluations.
+The Committee also co-ordinates governance reviews.

 Trustee Meetings attended Out of a possible

-Stuart Stanley, Chair 1 1
+Stuart Stanley, Chair 4 4

-Guy Daly 1 2

-Eileen Hartley 3 3
+Eileen Hartley 4 4

-Joseph Kevin Grindley 3 3
+Joseph Kevin Grindley 3 4

-Ulysses Lyons 3 3
+Ulysses Lyons 4 4